khanetor/studio-django-graphql/README.md

 #### Concerns
 - Performance might not be as optimized as traditional rest API, because there might be multiple queries issues when querying nested related objects.
-- There are other way to integrate Django models with GraphQL Type, but I found them not working with Django 1.10 at the moment.